 USEA has established partnerships with Latin America, Africa, Asia, the former Soviet Union, and Central & Eastern Europe.
 Focus areas have included: petroleum exploration, production and transportation; natural gas exploration, production, and transportation; and electric power production, transmission, distribution, and utilization.
 Almost every aspect of organizational operations have been addressed through our partnerships.

 As a part of our commitment to enhancing dialogue across all energy sectors, USEA hosts several major informational events that address critical issues facing our industry.

 These events include:

 Throughout the year, USEA organizes informational briefings to inform our members and stakeholders about developments in energy technologies, policies and market trends.
 Our briefings are hosted in conjunction with USEA members working in the U.S. and abroad.
-Previous briefings have discussed CCS, energy tax credits, electrification, distributed generation and coal flexing, among other topics.
+Previous briefings have discussed Carbon Capture, Utilization and Storage (CCUS), energy tax credits, distributed generation and coal flexing, among other topics.